turingschool/curriculum/source/projects/store_engine.markdown

 In this project you'll use Ruby on Rails to build an online commerece platform.

 <div class="note">
-<p>Consider the requirements fluid until 11:59PM, Monday, April 9th.
-Changes will primarilly be made in the case of errors, glaring omissions, or clarifying existing expectations, but small feature requirements may also be added.</p>
+<p>Consider the requirements fluid until 11:59PM, Monday, April 9th.</p>
 </div>

 ### Learning Goals

 * Use TDD to drive all layers of Rails development including unit, integration, and acceptance tests
 * Practice mixing HTML, CSS, and Rails templates to create an inviting and usable User Interface
+* Differentiate responsibilities between components of the Rails stack

 ### Restrictions

 Project implementation may *not* use:

-* `OpenStruct`
+* Devise for Authtication
-* Class Variables (`@@`)

 ### Base Expectations